-- Continual review and monitor the service performance of contractors. - Implementation of a secondary waste treatment facility with the member councils of the Mindarie Regional Council. - Through the Mindarie Regional Council, execution of the Tamala Park Master Plan, including development of the proposed Stage 2 landfill.
+- Continual review and monitor the service performance of contractors. - Implementation, on a regular basis, a secondary waste treatment facility with the member councils of the Mindarie Regional Council. - Through the Mindarie Regional Council, execution of the Tamala Park Master Plan, including development of the proposed Stage 2 landfill.